flowseek/flowseek/README.md

 <br>
 <b>FlowSeek</b>  is a multiplatform c/c++ framework providing fast, flexible, and expressive data structures designed to make
 working with <b>online</b> or <b>offline</b> network data easy and intuitive.
-It aims to be c/c++'s fundamental high-level building block for doing practical, **real-world** network flow data analysis.
+It aims to be c/c++'s fundamental high-level building block for doing practical, <b>real-world</b> network flow data analysis.
 Additionally, it has the broader goal of becoming <b>a unifying network data analytics framework for researchers</b> providing data reproducibility across experiments.
 <br>
 <h4>Web界面</h4>
 </div>

 ![](README/0250226_111807.png)
 --------------------------------------------------------------------------------